-Autumn Term Year 9 Middle School Induction Day - Friday 3rd September 2021 (am only)

-Spring Term A Year 9 Staff/Parents' Meeting will be held in February, following a full written report.
+- Autumn Term Year 9 Middle School Induction Day Monday 5th September 2022, am only (already attended). - Spring Term A Year 9 Staff/Parents' Meeting will be held in March, following a full written report.

 A Year 10 Staff/Parents' Meeting is held in May.